AML in 2020: sanctions predictions for the year ahead

-Here, Dow Jones’ Risk & Compliance’s sanctions expert, Eric Sohn, gives us his take on what we can expect, putting the spotlight on Iran, Russia and more.
+Here, Dow Jones’ Risk & Compliance’s sanctions expert, Eric A. Sohn CAMS, gives us his take on what we can expect, putting the spotlight on Iran, Russia and more.

 In the absence of meaningful sanctions relief, Iran will continue to break its commitments under The Joint Comprehensive Plan of Action (JCPOA).

 However, although there are EU hawks in favour of reimposing EU sanctions, unanimity is elusive.

 It is possible that The JCPOA survives in name only, but it is more likely that European nations finally achieve consensus on exiting the pact and re-imposing sanctions in the second half of the year, as Iran gets uncomfortably close to a nuclear breakout.